 Our goal with the rebrand was to tell their story in a way that was authentic and also resonated with the mass market.
 We wanted to move away from the stigma associated with cannabis, and show consumers that they are a trusted, legitimate brand.
 Finally, we wanted to provide clarity around the product.
 They had a bunch of SKUs, but no system for the retailers or the customer to understand them.

 We rolled out the rebrand at the end of January, and the results were fantastic.
-We measured the impact of the rebrand on sales, and found that the rebrand directly increased sales by 3x, even after removing the positive effects of advertising.
-They were able to make back their initial investment in less than 24 hours.
 It also generated strong interest from national retailers.
 We’re definitely staying tuned to see how Bluebird’s brand evolves!

 Speaking of stigma, what role does branding play in breaking the stigma associated with cannabis?
 What are some ways that cannabis companies can actively work to counteract decades of misinformation and anti-cannabis propaganda with their marketing?
 What should they avoid?